-Liquidity risk relates to the risk the Corporation will encounter difficulty in meeting obligations associated with financial liabilities.
-The financial liabilities on its statement of financial position are limited to accounts payable and accrued liabilities, all of which are current in nature.
-The Corporation anticipates it will continue to have adequate liquidity to fund its existing financial liabilities and ongoing operating and general administrative expenses through its existing working capital.
-The pace of future capital investment and the related financial liabilities incurred from the capital investment program will be dependent upon the Corporation's capacity to secure additional equity financing on favorable terms.
-The Corporation had no defaults or breaches on any of its financial liabilities.
-The Corporation expects to satisfy obligations under accounts payable in less than one year.
+The pace of future capital investment and the related financial liabilities incurred from the capital investment program will be dependent upon the Corporation's capacity to secure additional equity/debt financing on favorable terms.
+The Corporation had no defaults or breaches on any of its financial liabilities except as explained in note 7.
+The Corporation expects to satisfy obligations under trade and other payable in less than one year.